Portalum/Portalum.Zvt/README.md

 is not charged for goods that have not been dispensed or when something fails.

 In order to use asynchronous completion:
-* register the `StartAsyncCompletion` callback in the `ZvtClient`.
+* register the `CompletionStartReceived` callback in the `ZvtClient`.
 This callback is fired when the payment is authorized.
-* register the `GetAsyncCompletionInfo` callback in the `ZvtClient`.
+* register the `CompletionDecisionRequested ` callback in the `ZvtClient`.
 This callback must return the status of the asynchronous completion process.

 Please note when using asynchronous completion the `StatusInformationReceived` callback is fired multiple times as the payment terminal is querying the electronic cash register for the completion status.